Swedish Erotica: Recent events - the third album

 The former frontman Mats Levén has participated in several projects and is one of the most established singers in the Swedish metal scene.
 Following his time in Treat, he was involved in AB/CD, a parody of AC/DC and released the album Cut the Crap!
 1995.
 Later bands include Abstract Algebra, At Vance, Fatal Force, Therion and many others.
 2012 Leven briefly fronted Candlemass after they got rid of former front man Robert Lowe.

 2005, the German company MTM Music released a compilation by Swedish Erotica - Too Daze Gone.

 Morgan Jensen moved on to a successful career as a writer in film and television, Axx operated until early 2019 one of the most popular rock clubs in Sweden, Sticky Fingers in Gothenburg, while Möller and Sandin remained musicians in various constellations over the years.
-Axx is also credited on one Motörhead album as one of the few outside writers ever to receive a songwriting credit together with the band on one song, "Civil War" on the "Overnight Sensation" album.
+Axx is also credited on one Motörhead album as one of the few outside writers ever to receive a songwriting credit together with the band on one song, "Civil War" on the "Overnight Sensation" album and was also offered by drummer Mikkey Dee to join Motörhead as replacement for guitarist Wurzel.

-This disc contains several recordings with Levén that were meant for the second album.
-The recordings were made before Levén left the band in favor of Treat.
-There are also old demos recorded at the beginning of the band's career, different sessions from before they were signed.
+The band's third album "Too Daze Gone" contains 8 songs with Levén that were meant for the second album.
+There are also 8 old demos recorded at the beginning of the band's career, different sessions from 1986 to 1988 before they were signed.
 Three of the songs are from the demo that gave them the recording contract with Virgin.
+Levén is however credited as the only lead vocalist on the album.

+A one-off reunion was announced for the 2024 Sweden Rock Festival with the line-up of Levén, Axx, Le Fay, Sandin and Borger.
+In August 2024 the band played their second show after the reunion, at the Swedish festival Skogsröjet.